-Born Leonard Albert Kravitz, the multi-faceted artist from New York City, celebrates his 56th birthday today.
-Known for his contributions to the world of music and acting, Kravitz is known for his flashy style that translates into all areas of his creative endeavors.
+Born Leonard Albert Kravitz, the multi-faceted artist from New York City, celebrates his 57th birthday today.
+Known for his contributions to the world of music and acting, birthday boy Lenny Kravitz is known for his flashy style that translates into all areas of his creative endeavors.

 Born of bi-racial parents, actress Roxie Roker (The Jeffersons), and television producer Sy Kravitz, Lenny experienced several racial barriers at the start of his career.
 Often being told that his music was neither black or white enough to appeal to labels’ audiences, Kravitz took the initiative to put out his debut record, Let Love Rule, on his own.
 While his debut release only reached moderate success in the states, Kravitz used the momentum to land him the position of audio producer for the hit Madona single “Justify My Love” in 1990.